aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/plugin_tests.rst

 .. note::
   The modification will break the compatibility of ``uniitest`` and you will not be able to run with ``verdi devel tests`` interface.
-Simply use ``pytest`` to run them and do not forget to remove entry points in your setup.json.
+  Do not forget to remove redundant entry points in your setup.json.

 .. _pytest documentation: https://docs.pytest.org/en/latest/unittest.html